miahj1/Insurance-Fraud-Data-Analysis-and-Classification/README.md

 The full write up for the respository is avaliable on my blog, [jabedmiah](https://www.jabedmiah.com/2023/06/01/insurance-fraud-classification.html).

 `Insurance Fraud Data Analysis and Classification.docx` is an old write-up and is saved in this repository for archival purposes.
-The entire analysis is performed using Python; the tools I use in the analysis vary from modules such as matplotlib, seaborn, scikit-learn, imbalanced-learn, and numpy.
+The entire analysis is performed using Python; the tools I use in the analysis vary from modules such as matplotlib, seaborn, scikit-learn, imbalanced-learn, mlextend, and numpy.